Cal Raleigh Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.6 K/9, the fourth-best in the league.
+- The Astros pitching staff is third in the league with a collective 9.7 strikeouts per nine innings.

-- The Astros have the second-ranked team ERA among all MLB pitching staffs (3.20).
+- The Astros have the second-ranked team ERA across all MLB pitching staffs (3.23).

-- Astros pitchers combine to allow the eighth-fewest home runs in baseball (31 total, one per game).
+- Astros pitchers combine to surrender 31 home runs (one per game), the eighth-fewest in the league.

-- Javier gets the start for the Astros, his seventh of the season.
-He is 2-1 with a 3.48 ERA and 35 strikeouts in 33 2/3 innings pitched.
+- France gets the call to start for the Astros, his first of the season.

-- In his most recent appearance on Saturday, the right-hander tossed 5 2/3 innings against the Philadelphia Phillies, giving up three earned runs while surrendering seven hits.
+- The right-hander will make his MLB debut.
+He's 28 years old.

 © 2023 Data Skrive.
 All rights reserved.